stutipandey20/Java-Core-Concepts-Project/README.md

 Use any IDE (e.g., VS Code or IntelliJ) for easier compilation and debugging.

+For convenience - having main method in each class

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.